Nurturing Talent ~ Create’s Programme for Emerging Artists

 • Development of your own arts-practice and leadership skills; leadership of a room; management of Create’s priority groups; learning through trial and error.

 • Development of your communication and organisational skills in the clarity of setting tasks and clear instructions.

 • Development of your interpersonal skills, time management, organisational and improvisatory skills in a professional context.

 • Become a candidate to join Create’s professional artist pool as a supporting artist.

 • Receive a bursary of £1,500 for the year, paid in quarterly instalments.

-Applications must be submitted to Create by 10am on 1 March 2017.
-Create will close recruitment once 50 applications have been received so we advise you to submit your application as early as possible to prevent disappointment.
+Applications must be submitted to Create by 4pm on Monday 1 May 2017.
+Please note however that Create will close recruitment once 20 eligible applications have been received so we advise you to submit your application immediately to prevent disappointment.